apace100/origins-docs/docs/types/power_types/prevent_game_event.md

     }
 }
 ```

-This example prevents the entity that has the power to emit a `minecraft:hit_ground` game event, which is usually emitted by landing on the ground upon falling, and runs a `/say` command.
+This example will prevent the entity that has the power to emit a `minecraft:hit_ground` game event, which is usually emitted by landong on the ground upon falling.